magronp/bsrnn/docs/analysis.md

 In this document we investigate several model configurations and hyper parameters.
 Our primary goal is to reproduce the paper's results, but we conduct several additional experiments to study the behavior of the model and training process in more depth.
 We also seek to optimize the model in order to eventually improve the performance over the original BSRNN.

-For speed, we display results on the validation set in terms of uSDR, as it is much faster to compute than the cSDR (see [here](README.md#test-results) for the definitions of uSDR and cSDR).
+For speed, we display results on the validation set in terms of *utterance* SDR, as it is much faster to compute than the [chunk SDR](README.md#test-results).
+The utterance SDR is used as metric in the latest [MDX challenges](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23), and it is equal to a basic signal-to-noise ratio.
+It is computed on entire tracks and averaged over tracks.

 We consider a small model with a hidden dimension of 64 and a number of repeats of 8, except when trying the [larger](#large-model) or [optimized](#optimized-model) models.

 ## Preliminary tests

 This first series of test consists of basic experiments to train the model.
-Unless specified otherwise, the model is trained by minimizing the same loss as in the paper, using an adjusted learning rate as described [below](#learning-rate), and training is monitored by maximizing the uSDR on the validation set.
+Unless specified otherwise, the model is trained by minimizing the same loss as in the paper, using an adjusted learning rate as described [below](#learning-rate), and training is monitored by maximizing the SDR on the validation set.
 We set the maximum number of epochs at 200 (which is larger than in the paper, but needed to ensure convergence).

 ### Randomness, convergence, and patience